george-taschina/nest-nuxt-demo/README.md

 ## 📄 License

-[APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0) - See the LICENSE file for details
+[MIT](https://opensource.org/license/mit) - See the LICENSE file for details

 ---